Nana Akufo-Addo: Awards

 Akufo-Addo was presented with the Mother Teresa Memorial International Award for Social Justice in 2016 by the Harmony Foundation for sacrificing political ambitions for the sake of national peace and reconciliation.

+In May 2016, Akufo-Addo was bestowed Honorary Doctor of Law Degree from Fort Hare University of South Africa, recognizing his legal and political leadership.

-In 2017, he received the National Achievement Award by the Africa-America Institute’s on behalf of the people of Ghana.
+In 2017, he received the National Achievement Award by the Africa-America Institute's on behalf of the people of Ghana.
 The award was given to recognise Ghana as a country which represents freedom, democracy and stability in Africa.

+Almost a year into his Presidency in December 2017, Akufo-Adddo received an honorary Doctor of Humane Letters degree from the University of Liberia.

-Akufo-Addo was given an award for Exemplary Leadership in June 2018 by the Whitaker Group.
+Akufo-Addo was given an award for Exemplary Leadership in June 2018, by the Whitaker Group.

 In August 2018 he received the African Port Award by The African Port Award (APA) Foundation for his projects on modernizing Ghana's ports.
 In September 2018, the U.S. Africa Business Centre of the United States Chamber of Commerce presented Akufo-Addo with the 2018 Outstanding Leader's Award in recognition of regional, diplomatic, and economic leadership in Africa.
 In October 2018, he received the 2018 Governance Leadership Award "in recognition of his commitment towards enhancing the living standards of the Ghanaians and governing the country in accordance with the rule of law".

 In May 2019, the United Nations Secretary-General António Guterres named Akufo-Addo among the newly appointed SDG advocates as co-chair alongside the prime minister of Norway, Erna Solberg.
 The role of these advocates is to raise awareness, inspire greater ambition, and push for faster action on the Sustainable Development Goals (SDGs).